 The Saint-Armand paper mill was established by David Carruthers in 1979.
-We manufacture, here at the mill, the Saint-Armand handmade papers, the machine-made Canal papers, and the sanded paper Sabretooth for pastel artists.
+We manufacture, here at the mill, the Saint-Armand handmade papers, the machine-made Canal papers, and the sanded paper Sabretooth for artists.
 We also make pads, books, presentation folders and invitations.
 We sell through art stores and gift retailers.

 To manufacturers we sell cover stock for albums and books, folding boxes, labels and folders.